-This project was carried out by Pierre Amelot, Marc Estruch Tena and Michael James as part of the Carnegie Mellon University Graduate class "Making Things Interactive".
-It was made over the course of a month and consisted of creating a visualization artwork that would be hanged at someone’s home.
-This visualization would show personal data of the owner, such as weekly spendings or the number of hours spent on Facebook, that the owner would like to be aware of without necessarily be willing to disclose this data to someone else.
+This project was carried out by Pierre Amelot, Marc Estruch Tena, and Michael James as part of the Carnegie Mellon University Graduate class "Making Things Interactive".
+It was made over the course of a month and consisted of creating a visualization artwork that would be hung at someone’s home.
+This visualization would show personal data of the owner, such as weekly spendings or the number of hours spent on Facebook, that the owner would like to be aware of while not necessarily willing to disclose this data to someone else.
 Someone unfamiliar with the meaning of the piece could enjoy the artwork without knowing what data is displayed.
-In addition to the data visualization part, our goal was then to create a piece that was pleasant to look at and to see evolve.
+In addition to the data visualization part, our goal was to create a piece that was pleasant to look at and to see evolve.

 Step 1: Materials